CodeGlassDotIO/Docs/_docs/Legal/EULA.md

 3.9 For the Education License you find the EULA [here](EULA/EducationSubscriptionAgreement.md)

 3.10 For the Class Room License you find the EULA [here](EULA/ClassRoomSubscriptionAgreement.md)

-3.11 For the Experimental Subscription you find the EULA [here](EULA/ExperimentalSubscriptionAgreement.md)